lanl/Byfl/README.md

 Reading the hardware performance counters (e.g., using [PAPI](http://icl.cs.utk.edu/papi/)) can be misleading.
 The performance counters on most processors tally not the number of bytes but rather the number of cache-line accesses.
 Because the array is stored in row-major order, each access to `array` will presumably reference a different cache line while each access to `sum` will presumably reference the same cache line.

-Byfl does the equivalent of transforming the code into the following:
+Byfl performs the moral equivalent of transforming the code into the following:
 ```C
 unsigned long int bytes accessed = 0;
 double array[100000][100];